Jeff Bridges: 1990–2007: Established actor

-In 1990 he reunited with Cybill Shepard for Peter Bogdanovich's Texasville, a sequel to the 1971 film The Last Picture Show, which Bridges had starred in.
+In 1990, he reunited with Cybill Shepherd for Peter Bogdanovich's Texasville, a sequel to the 1971 film The Last Picture Show, which Bridges had starred in.
 The film also starred Cloris Leachman, Eileen Brennan, and Randy Quaid.
 The film was based on the 1987 novel of the same name by Larry McMurtry.
 Bridges said of making the film, "[It] was like constantly being hit over the head by deja vu.
 Every day I'd grab Peter and place him in some corner on the street where we were shooting and I'd say, 'Now 20 years ago what did you say to me as I was standing right here?'".
 The following year he starred in Terry Gilliam's fantasy comedy-drama The Fisher King (1991) opposite Robin Williams, Mercedes Ruehl and Amanda Plummer.
 In the film he plays a misanthropic radio shock jock who befriends a homeless person on the quest to find love and the Holy Grail.
 For their performances they both received nominations for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
 In 1992 he produced and starred as a man released from prison in the Martin Bel directed drama American Heart earning the Independent Spirit Award for Best Male Lead.
 Film critic Janet Maslin of The New York Times praised Bridges' performance writing, "It's time to recognize Mr. Bridges as the most underappreciated great actor of his generation...he has managed to transform himself to an astonishing degree."

-In 1993 he starred in the Peter Weir directed drama Fearless (1993) alongside Isabella Rossellini, John Turturro, and Rosie Perez.
+In 1993, he starred in the Peter Weir directed drama Fearless (1993) alongside Isabella Rossellini, John Turturro, and Rosie Perez.
 His role is thought by some critics to be one of his best performances.
 One critic dubbed it a masterpiece; Pauline Kael wrote that he "may be the most natural and least self-conscious screen actor that has ever lived".
 In 1994, he starred as Lt.
 Jimmy Dove in the action film Blown Away, opposite Tommy Lee Jones and Forest Whitaker.
 His real-life father Lloyd Bridges was also featured in the film, playing the uncle of Bridges' character.
 The film was not a financial success, managing to recoup $30 million of its $50 million budget at the box office, with its release a few weeks after another explosive-themed film, Speed.
 On July 11, 1994, Bridges received a star on the Hollywood Walk of Fame for his contributions to the motion picture industry.
 The star is located at 7065 Hollywood Boulevard.
 Bridges portrayed James Butler "Wild Bill" Hickok in the western film Wild Bill (1995) acting with Ellen Burstyn, John Hurt and Bruce Dern.
 The film received mixed reviews and was a box-office bomb.
 In 1996 he acted in the Showtime television film Hidden in America alongside his brother Beau Bridges and Frances McDormand.